 Creating a widget for each of these statistics enables you to quickly reference key information that may impact the status of your project.
 This can be helpful when trying to meet deadlines, keep to your budget, or even spot coding issues.

 Quality control (QC) is one of the most crucial stages of your document review workflow.
 After all, what’s the point of having documents coded if they are not coded correctly?
 Setting up widgets on your dashboard can help you quickly isolate documents that might have coding conflicts.
 For example, you can set up a widget to validate whether any responsive documents are also marked for privilege.
 You can also use a dashboard widget to trigger deeper analysis of unusual or unexpected behavior.
 For example, should custodian X have 50 unresponsive documents and 0 responsive documents when they are the custodian that was expected to have the majority of responsive documents?
 If something looks unusual, it probably is.
 Follow your gut and isolate the population of documents in question and analyze them to see if further QC needs to be done.

-Dashboards can really make a visual difference in your document review workflow.
+Dashboards can really make a visual difference in your legal workflows.
 Try some of these ideas out and see how they improve your document review process.